Wednesday, August 26, 2009

 ~ 1 lb. extra firm tofu, drained and crumbled

 ~ 2 tbsp. nutritional yeast.

 ~ 1 tsp. salt (black salt is nice if you can get it)

 ~ Pastry for two single-crust pies, homemade or store-bought

 ~ Preheat the oven to 375 degrees fahrenheit.

-~ Remove from heat and set aside.
+~ Remove from heat and set aside to cool.

 ~ In a large mixing bowl, combine the mixture from the food processor and the remaining cooked mushrooms.
 Stir thoroughly and divide equally between two prepared 9" pie crusts, homemade or store bought (I used frozen).

 ~ Smooth the tops with a rubber spatula, then sprinkle with a little paprika.